Principal Lawyer and Interim Head of Medical Negligence - Manchester

 Get to know Ben

 I am a principal lawyer and interim head of the medical negligence department in Manchester.
-I have specialised in medical law for over 20 years, having initially studied Law at Oxford and carried out training with a large commercial firm.
+I have specialised in medical law for over 20 years and joined, having initially studied Law at Oxford and carried out training with a large commercial firm.

 I have acted for many patients, often children, where negligent care has caused serious neurological injury.
 I get the heart of the legal questions quickly and try always to understand what day-to-day life can be like after a bad injury, so I can advise on short term measures to give urgent help, for example, immediate care provision or interim damages payments to organise better accommodation, as well as a longer term strategy for winning the case.